Yongxi-Long/CORPlot/README.md

   odds ratio
 - *CORPlot()*: Create the cumulative odds ratio plot

-Users can directly input to the CORPlot() funtion and this function will do the first two steps internally.
+Users can either directly input to the CORPlot() funtion and this function will do the first two steps internally.
 Or users can choose to supplied a data frame of odds ratios calculated externally and ask CORPlot to make the plot.

 ### The dataset

-We will be using the *df_MR_CLEAN* example data set from the package.
-It is from a randomized controlled trial in patients with stroke (Berkhemer et al., 2015).
-There were a total of 500 patients, 233 from the intervention group and 267 from the control group.
-Three variables are present in the provided data.frame:
+We will use the *df_MR_CLEAN* example dataset included in the package.
+It is from a randomized controlled trial investigating endovascular therapy in patients with stroke (Berkhemer et al., 2015).
+The trial enrolled 500 patients, with 233 assigned to the intervention group and 267 to the control group.
+The dataset contains three variables:

 - mRS: Modified Rankin Scale.
 A 7-point ordinal scale used to measure patient outcomes
 - group: Group assignment.
 1 = Intervention, 0 = Control
 - sex: Simulated variable for sex.
 1 = Women, 0 = Men

-Due to the small sample sizes of mRS category 0 in this trial, we will combine mRS 0 and 1 to be mRS 1 for better representation of the Cumulative Odds Ratio Plot.
+Because very few patients fell into mRS category 0, we combine categories 0 and 1 into a single category (labeled mRS = 1) to improve representation in the Cumulative Odds Ratio plot.

 ``` r
 data("df_MR_CLEAN")